forwards/surveys-public/survey-forms/useR2020/useR2020_survey_questions.md

 -   No
 -   Prefer not to respond

-### Do you have any disabilities or impairments that affect the way you study/work or place special requirements on your learning/working environment?
+### Do you have any disabilities or impairments that affect the way you work/study or place special requirements on your working/learning environment?
 Select all that apply:

 Comment only when you choose an answer.

 Please choose all that apply and provide a comment:

--   A vision impairment
+-   A vision impairment/

 -   A hearing impairment